Color-Kinematics Duality with Minimal Deformation: Two-Loop Four-Gluon Amplitudes in Pure Yang-Mills Revisited: Difficulty of solving an ansatz with global CK duality

 where the monomials $M_{k}$ are built by product of following basis:

 with $i,j = 1,2,3,4$ and $\alpha,\beta = 1,2$.
 We choose a set of bases for $M_k$ by eliminating non-independent ones under momentum-conservation, on-shell, and transversality conditions:

 Besides, monomial $M_{k}$ should obey the following features: (1) Each $M_{k}$ have mass dimension six.
 (2) $M_{k}$ should depend on each polarization vector $\varepsilon_{i}$ linearly.
 Since they are polynomials of Lorentz products, they are also free with poles.
 One such example is $(\varepsilon_1 \cdot \varepsilon_2)(\varepsilon_3 \cdot \varepsilon_4)(p_1 \cdot p_2)(p_1 \cdot l_1)(p_1 \cdot l_2)$.
-With these features satisfied, the two master numerators introduce 20020 terms in total.
-Here we also mention that the coefficients $a_{mk}$ will depend on the dimension parameter $d$.
+With these features satisfied, the two master numerators introduce 20020 terms in total.\footnote{Note that in \cite{Bern:2015ooa}, the ansatz for master numerators are a bit smaller since they made restrictions to the power of loop momentum.
+Here we do not impose such restrictions.
+Such a choice of ansatz was also discuessed in \cite{Edison:2023ulf}.} Here we also mention that the coefficients $a_{mk}$ will depend on the dimension parameter $d$.
 All other numerators are obtained using the set of dual Jacobi relations \eqref{eq:dualjacobirelationforni}.

 \paragraph{4) Applying symmetry constraints.} We demand each numerator reflects the symmetries of its topology:

 where $\hat{S}$ denotes symmetry operator, which will act on both $C_i$ and $n_i$.
 For instance, the double box diagram possesses two symmetries: vertical flip and horizontal flip.
 It is easy to see that the color factor remains unchanged and the numerator is required to satisfy